-Travelling in the Caribbean independently and on a budget.
+Want to travel in the Caribbean independently and on a budget?
 Sounds like an oxymoron, doesn’t it?
-True, the Caribbean can be very expensive.
+True, some Caribbean islands can be VERY expensive.
 But there are plenty of affordable islands, and you don’t have to join a cruise to island-hop around the Caribbean.

 Intrigued?
 We share with you all you need to know about exploring the Caribbean as an independent traveler on a budget.
 How would we know?
 We island hopped around the Caribbean with our carry-on backpacks for three months, and we can’t wait to go back and do it all again.

 Looking for some inspiration first?
 Well, why not check out our post on the Best and Worst of the Caribbean, and then come back here to find out how to make it happen?

 When best to visit the Caribbean

 With the extreme destruction seen during the 2017 hurricane season (Harvey, Irma and Maria will be etched into many people’s memories just like Katrina), paying attention to your time of travel might not be a bad idea.